 Login to your cPanel account or similar nomination for some hosting companies, and find your “File Editor” icon and click on it.
-Next, locate “wp-content” folder and open it as below:
+Next, locate the “wp-content” folder and open it as below:

 The last step will be deleting the default Favicon, and upload the new one with the same name always should be, favicon.ico, see the below:

-After all that, refresh your browser, or, delete the cache and you should see your blog or website custom Favicon appears at the top browser tab.
-And the most important, it will appear with every link bookmarked.
+After that, refresh your browser, or, delete the cache and you should see your blog or website custom Favicon appears at the top browser tab.
+And most important, it will appear with every link bookmarked.